What we do &

-Animals for Elders (AFE) is a 501(c)(3) nonprofit organization committed to enriching lives through the power of animal companionship.
-We provide funding to seniors aged 70+ so they can welcome a domestic animal into their lives, reducing loneliness, increasing well-being, and giving shelter animals a second chance at a loving home.
+Animals for Elders is a 501(c)(3) nonprofit organization committed to enriching lives through the power of animal companionship.
+We provide funding to people aged 70+ so they can welcome a domestic animal into their lives, reducing loneliness, increasing well-being, and giving shelter animals a second chance at a loving home

 Donate Today